Erudika/para-dao-mongodb/README.md

 ```
 This could be a Java system property or part of a `application.conf` file on the classpath.
 This tells Para to use the MongoDB Data Access Object (DAO) implementation instead of the default.
+Alternatively you can build it and and unzip the file `para-dao-mongodb.zip` into a `lib` folder alongside the server
+WAR file `para-server.war`.
+Para will look for plugins inside `lib` and pick up the MongoDB plugin.

 Make sure you close the client on exit:
 ```java